ukhsa-collaboration/standards-api/docs/dev-standards/cloud-security-alignment.md

 Cloud services **MUST** be designed and operated securely to protect sensitive data, maintain service availability and support public trust.

-This guidance helps teams build secure cloud-native systems by aligning with cloud provider best practices, enforcing strong access controls and ensuring visibility through logging and monitoring.
+This guidance helps teams build secure systems by aligning with cloud provider best practices, enforcing strong access controls and ensuring visibility through logging and monitoring.

 ## Guidance

 Teams **MUST**:

 - follow the **[AWS][1]** or **[Azure][2]** **Well-Architected Framework** security pillar
-- encrypt all sensitive data **in transit** and **at rest** using approved cryptographic standards
+- encrypt all data **in transit** and **at rest** using approved cryptographic standards
 - apply the **principle of least privilege** to all **IAM policies**, roles and permissions
 - enable **centralised logging and monitoring**, integrated with the **Security Operations Centre (SOC)**
 - plan **SOC onboarding** early in the delivery lifecycle to ensure timely integration and alerting coverage